The Basics of Making Optics

 Once we have an idea of how the part will be processed, we will design a near net shape blank.
 There are essentially two types of blanks: cut blanks and molded blanks.
-Cut blanks tend to have a shorter lead time and molded blanks tend to be more affordable especially as volumes increase.
+Cut blanks tend to have a shorter lead time, and molded blanks tend to be more affordable especially as volumes increase.

 Some general rules of thumb to keep in mind would be that we must hold the part while we grind and polish the surfaces of the lens.
-We typically like to have at least 1 mm of edge thickness at the blank diameter not just the finished part diameter.
+We typically like to have at least 1 mm of edge thickness at the blank diameter, not just the finished part diameter.
 You can see in the illustration below that we typically oversize the blanks by 2 mm for the diameter and 1.5 mm thicker than the overall height of the lens.

-We do this because optical manufacturing tends to be a subtractive manufacturing process, so we must start out with more material and remove the it via grinding and polishing until we achieve the desired lens diameter and center thickness.
+We do this because optical manufacturing tends to be a subtractive manufacturing process, so we must start with more material and remove it via grinding and polishing until we achieve the desired lens diameter and center thickness.
 The blanks themselves can take anywhere from 1 week for expedited cut blanks to 3 months for high-volume molded blanks to arrive at LaCroix.

 Back to the Grindstone

 Once we receive the blanks we choose the most appropriate of two methods to process the part.
-The conventional process uses classical machines and customized tooling, this method is primarily used for volume manufacturing.
+The conventional process uses classical machines and customized tooling; this method is primarily used for volume manufacturing.
 For prototype quantities, "state of the art" CNC grinding and polishing machines are utilized for their high precision capabilities and shorter set up times.
 There are many occasions when we use both processes.
 The start of either journey is determining how to hold the lens blank for grinding and polishing.
-The conventional process uses pitch to block the lenses to a tool, specifically a tool that can hold multiple lenses.
-This is a great way to reduce cost when moving to larger volumes.
+The conventional process uses pitch to block the lenses to a tool, specifically a tool that can keep multiple lenses.
+Processing parts conventionally is a great way to reduce cost when moving to larger volumes.
 The method we tend to use for prototypes would be using a machined holder to grip the lenses into a CNC grinder and polisher.

 The Magic is in the Polish

 Polishing is a chemical and mechanical process in which we use polishing slurries along with various material pads to remove all the grinding subsurface damage and fine tune our surface figure, irregularity, roughness, and surface quality.
-This is a critical step in the process and can be one of the most difficult depending on the tolerance.
+Polishing is a critical step in the process and can be one of the most difficult depending on the tolerance.
 We have over 40 shop floor interferometers, so we can measure our parts as we make them.
 As the adage goes if you can’t measure it, you can’t make it.

 Centering: Getting Everything Straight

 Now that we have a substrate our next step is to coat the surface to meet the provided specification.
 Whether the part is used in transmission, reflection, or some combination of each determines the coating we apply to the substrate.
-LaCroix can provide a wide variety of custom coatings to satisfy many different applications in transmission and reflection.
+LaCroix can offer a wide variety of custom coatings to satisfy many different applications in transmission and reflection.
 Check out our coating page to learn more about LaCroix Precision Optics coating capabilities.
-If interested in laser damage in optical coatings, check out our blog over the laser induced damage threshold.
+If interested in laser damage in optical coatings, check out our blog over the laser-induced damage threshold.

-Lacroix Precision Optics strives to provide quality products made to specification, on time, at a fair price while providing world class customer service.
-If you need a quote on your current project send our engineers an RFQ today!
+LaCroix Precision Optics strives to provide quality products made to specification, on time, at a fair price while providing world-class customer service.
+If you need a quote on your current project, send our engineers an RFQ today!